 It is important for us to check what goes in our body and what comes out as well.
 If we are eating well, not only will our body stay healthy but also, remove enough toxins and waste.
 For example, the color of our urine fluctuates depending on what we are eating and drinking, what supplements we are taking, and how often we are exercising.
 Sometimes, the color and odor of urine can also indicate if we are suffering from any serious ailment.
 Poop is another result of our digestive health and can also indicate serious health issues.

 Our diet is always responsible for good poop and bad poop.
 When we consume a diet high in processed foods, it leads to poor digestion and improper bowel function.
 On the other side, a diet rich in fruits and vegetables supplies the body with a lot of vitamins, minerals, dietary fiber, and antioxidants, all of which work to promote a healthy bowel function.
 Drinking enough water is also essential for proper urination and good pooping.
-It is recommended that an adult human must consume at
+It is recommended that an adult human must consume at least 48 oz. of water or even more to help nutrients assimilate and promote good digestion and good bowel movements.

 The Color Of Stool